ZoopEcoEvo/parasitized_tonsa_limits/Output/Reports/report.md

 # Results

-There was no difference between CTmax values of copepods infested with isopods and the non-infested individuals.
+When examining the entire data set, there was no difference between CTmax values of copepods infested with isopods and the non-infested individuals.
 The estimated effect size (mean difference) was positive, but the confidence interval strongly overlapped zero.

 ``` r
 bop_eff = dabest(full_data,